saucelabs/sauce-docs/docs/web-apps/automated-testing/replay/yaml.md

 ## `artifacts`
 <p><small>| OPTIONAL | OBJECT |</small></p>

-Specifies how to manage Job artifacts, such as logs, videos, and screenshots.
+Specifies how to manage job artifacts, such as logs, videos, and screenshots.

 ```yaml
 artifacts: